strontic/strontic.github.io/xcyclopedia/library/SearchIndexer.exe-07AFB95C5B5BAE097A6FA1E0D65022E5.md

 ## Possible Misuse

 *The following table contains possible examples of `SearchIndexer.exe` being misused.
-While `SearchIndexer.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `SearchIndexer.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --